Avram Turing is a non-partisan research-driven organization of analysts

 Through our research, in 2021, we coined two new concepts

-and introduced them to the international research community and the information quality analysis body of knowledge
+and introduced them to the international research community and the information quality analysis body of knowledge and elaborated in our book Misinformation Matters: Online Content and Quality Analysis (Taylor & Francis)

 What is ‘misinformation’?
 Why does it matter?
 How does it spread on the internet, especially on social media platforms?
 What can we do to counteract the worst of its effects?
 Can we counteract its effects now that it is ubiquitous?
 These are the questions we answer in this book.
 We are living in an information age (specifically an ‘algorithmic age’) which prioritises information quantity over quality.
 Social media has brought together online billions of people from across the world and the impact of diverse platforms, such as Facebook, WeChat, Reddit, LinkedIn, Signal, WhatsApp, Gab, Instagram, Telegram, Snapchat, has been transformational.